 About Ms. Shipley

-This is my twenty-sixth year teaching and my tweflth with Parkway School District.
+This is my twenty-seventh year teaching and my thirteenth with Parkway School District.
 I am very excited about the upcoming year.
 We will study many different topics and I look forward to getting to know all my new students and their families!

 Previously, I taught elementary gifted students in the LEAP (Lindbergh's Eager Achievers Program) in the Lindbergh School District.
 I also served as a differentiation resource for classroom teachers.

 Before that, I taught gifted middle school students in Mehlville School District's STRETCH (Supplementary Resources for Educationally Talented CHildren) program.

 I earned my BSEd degree from University of Missouri at Columbia (GO TIGERS!) with certifications in English, Speech, and Drama.
 I earned my Master's degree in Education Administration from Lindenwood University.
 I am also certified to teach gifted children and I have studied Educational Technology.
 I am a National Board Certified teacher in gifted education.